-Chronic Obstructive Pulmonary Disease also known as COPD is a blanket term used to describe a disease that causes difficulty in breathing.
-The disease is mainly of two forms: chronic bronchitis and emphysema.
-This disease might also include asthma and various forms of bronchiectasis may also be involved in this disease.
+Chronic Obstructive Pulmonary Disease (COPD) is a blanket term used to describe a disease that causes breathing difficulty.
+There are two main forms of the disease: chronic bronchitis and emphysema.
+Asthma and various forms of bronchiectasis may also be involved in this disease.
 Breathlessness is this disease's main character.

-Chronic bronchitis is the condition that blocks the airflow from the lungs.
-This condition is identified by the presence of daily coughing and mucus.
-It is basically the infection in the area that carries air from and to air sacs of the lungs.
+The condition that blocks the airflow from the lungs is chronic bronchitis.
+The presence of daily coughing and mucus identifies this condition.
+It is basically the area's infection that carries air from and into the lungs ' air sacs.

-Emphysema is a disease that is mostly caused by smoking cigarette or intense second hand smoking.
-In such condition, the harmful smoke inhaled destroys the air sac at the end of smallest passage of the lungs.
+Emphysema is a disease mostly caused by cigarette smoking or intense second - hand smoking.
+In such condition, the harmful smoke inhaled destroys the air sac at the end of the smallest passage of the lungs.

 Factors causing COPD:

-Commonly COPD occurs in people who have history of smoking.
-Smoking is regarded as the primary factor of COPD.
-Second hand smoking is also considered as one of the cause of COPD.
+COPD commonly occurs in people with smoking history.
+Smoking is considered to be COPD's primary factor.
+Second - hand smoking is also considered one of COPD's causes.

-COPD symptom does not fully appear unless full lung damage has occurred.
-The worsening might take place when the person is in continuous exposure with smoke.
-The major signs and symptoms of COPD are:
+The COPD symptoms will not fully appear if full lung damage has not occurred.
+The deterioration may occur when the individual is exposed to continuous smoke.
+COPD's main signs and symptoms are:

 - Shortness of breath during or even after physical activity

-- Breathing difficulty in breathing, panting, having to clear the throat most of the time due to presence of excess mucus in the throat
+- Breathing difficulty in breathing, panting, having to clear the throat most of the time due to the presence of excess mucus in the throat.

 - Low energy level